aws/amazon-sagemaker-examples/README.md

 - [Targeted Direct Marketing AutoML](autopilot/) shows how to use SageMaker Autopilot to automatically train a model.
 - [Housing Prices AutoML](sagemaker-autopilot/housing_prices) shows how to use SageMaker Autopilot for a linear regression problem (predict housing prices).
 - [Portfolio Churn Prediction with Amazon SageMaker Autopilot and Neo4j](autopilot/sagemaker_autopilot_neo4j_portfolio_churn.ipynb) shows how to use SageMaker Autopilot with graph embeddings to predict investment portfolio churn.
+- [Move Amazon SageMaker Autopilot ML models from experimentation to production using Amazon SageMaker Pipelines](autopilot/sagemaker-autopilot-pipelines) shows how to use SageMaker Autopilot in combination with SageMaker Pipelines for end-to-end AutoML training automation.

 ### Introduction to Amazon Algorithms